iejMac/video2dataset/dataset_examples/WebVid.md

 # [WebVid](https://m-bain.github.io/webvid-dataset/)

 The entirety of WebVid can be downloaded very easily using scripts/configs provided in video2dataset/examples.
+You don't even need to use complex distribution strategies, multiprocessing is fine to download all 10M samples in a timely manner on a single machine.

 ## Create the config: